Page Summary

 MLKLocalModel *localModel = [[MLKLocalModel alloc] initWithPath:localModelFilePath];

-Configure a Firebase-hosted model source
+Configure a remotely-hosted model source

 2. Configure the object detector